Sail Madeira to Tenerife on SV Twister

 What it feels like

-Sail out of the wild and green Madeira’s and see the green cliffs shrink on the horizon.
+Sail out of wild and green Madeira and watch the cliffs shrink on the horizon.
 Open ocean for a few days, watches around the clock, the Atlantic stretching in every direction.
-Then a green peak rises from the sea: another country, reached with the power of the wind.
+Then a green peak rises from the sea and you’ll sail into another country, powered by the wind.
 Few things are more exciting than leaving countries, and arriving in countries, by sail.
 Spotting dolphins is pretty much guaranteed.
-And whales if we’re lucky.
-W
+Whales if we’re lucky.

 Route & rhythm